dmlc/gluon-cv/docs/how_to/support.rst

       General discussions, usage experiences, and questions.

 Interested in contributing to GluonCV?
-Check our contribution guide:
+Check our `contribution guide <contribute.html>`_.